Christopher Langan: Biography

 Langan was offered two full scholarships, one to Reed College in Oregon and the other to the University of Chicago.
 He chose the former, which he later called "a big mistake".
 He had a "real case of culture shock" in the unfamiliar urban setting.
-He lost his scholarship after his mother did not send in the necessary financial information.
-Langan returned to Bozeman and worked as a Forest Service firefighter for 18 months before enrolling at Montana State University–Bozeman.
+He explained that in his first semester he earned all As but that he lost his scholarship after his mother did not send in the necessary financial information.
+Langan withdrew before final exams in his second semester and received all Fs.

+Langan returned to Bozeman and worked as a forest service firefighter for 18 months before enrolling at Montana State University–Bozeman.
 Faced with financial and transportation problems, and believing that he could teach his professors more than they could teach him, he dropped out.
-He took a string of labor-intensive jobs for some time, and by his mid-40s had been a construction worker, cowboy, Forest Service Ranger, farmhand, and, for over twenty years, a bouncer on Long Island.
+He took a string of labor-intensive jobs for some time, and by his mid-40s had been a construction worker, cowboy, forest service ranger, farmhand, and, for over twenty years, a bouncer on Long Island.
 He also worked for the technology company Virtual Logistix.

-In comparing the lack of academic and life success of Langan to the successes of Robert Oppenheimer, journalist Malcolm Gladwell, in his 2008 book Outliers, points to the background and social skills of the two men.
-Oppenheimer was raised in a wealthy cosmopolitan neighborhood in Manhattan.
-His father was a successful businessman and his mother was an artist, he was educated at the Ethical Culture School and summered in Europe, and studied at Harvard University and subsequently started a PhD at Cambridge University.
-Gladwell points to an illustrating example: when Oppenheimer tried to poison his tutor at Cambridge, he used his social savvy and his parents used their influence to have Oppenheimer merely sent for psychiatric help without any criminal or academic consequences; in contrast, when Langan's mother missed a deadline for financial aid, Langan lost his scholarship and when Langan tried to convince college administration at Reed College to switch a class to a later time (owing to a broken down car) his request was denied.
-Langan grew up in poverty and had an unsettled early life filled with abuse, which created a resentment of authority which Gladwell reported Langan still carried during his interview decades after his academic hardships.
-He had had little or no guidance from his parents or his teachers, and never developed the social skills needed to cope with and overcome his challenges.